elasticio/elasticio.github.io/content/_getting-started/first-flow.md

 ![](/assets/img/getting-started/creating-basic-flow/Screenshot_1.png)

 This brings you to *Designer* page.
-Let's start with naming your Flow, which is optional, and adding the initial trigger:
+Let's start with naming your Flow (1), which is optional, and adding the initial trigger (2):

 ![](/assets/img/getting-started/creating-basic-flow/Screenshot_4.png)

 The platform prompts you to setup the first step.
-First you may give the step a special name.
+First you may give the step a special name (1).
 Then you can select the Component you want to use by using search bar or Component list.
-We want to use Simple Trigger, so we will start typing "simple" to the search bar, and find it faster.
-Then select it and click "Choose Simple trigger":
+We want to use Simple Trigger, so we will start typing "simple" to the search bar (2), and find it faster.
+Then select it(3) and click "Choose Simple trigger" (4):

 ![](/assets/img/getting-started/creating-basic-flow/Screenshot_2.png)

 The next step is data sample retrieval.
 You can read about [data samples here](/data-sample-overview).
-Click "Retrieve sample from Simple trigger".
+Click "Retrieve sample from Simple trigger" (1), then "Continue" (2) will become active on success.

 ![](/assets/img/getting-started/creating-basic-flow/Screenshot_7.png)